Author’s H-Index

 • Differently formatted names in one source.

-• Alternative names for an author.
+• Alternative names for an author (e.g. a former surname).

-• Typographical errors.
+• Typing errors.

-The most commonly used Author Identifiers are: Orcid ID (Open Researcher & Contributor ID), Scopus Author ID (Elsevier), Web of Science ResearcherID (Clarivate).
+The most commonly used Author Identifiers are: ORCID ID (Open Researcher & Contributor ID), Scopus Author ID (Elsevier), Web of Science ResearcherID (Clarivate).
 More about Author Identifiers

 Instructions

-• From your own profile
+• From your profile

-• Click on the search symbol on the right side of the page and type the last name and initials of the author in the opened search field.
+• Click on the search symbol on the right side of the page and type the last name and initials of the author in the search field.

-• Then click the name of the author.
+• Click the name of the author.

 • By ‘Advanced Search’